sonyarianto/gobete/README.md

 # gobete

 Hi! gobete is short for "Go backend template".
-It is a boilerplate backend API built with Go (Golang) and the Fiber web framework.
+It is a boilerplate backend API built with Go and the Fiber web framework.
 It provides a solid foundation for building RESTful APIs with features like user authentication, database integration, and more.

 ## Features

 - User authentication and management.
 - Connection to MySQL database.
 Using GORM as the ORM layer.
-- Easy to understand and extend, as long as you follow the existing structure and understand Golang and Fiber basics.
+- Easy to understand and extend, as long as you follow the existing structure and understand Go and Fiber basics.
 Everything starts from `main.go`.
 The `internal` directory contains the core application logic, organized into subdirectories for different modules and functionalities.
 - Environment configuration using `.env` file.

 ## Goals